micro-analytics/micro-analytics-cli/README.md

 ## Contributing

 If you run `npm run dev` the server will restart every time you edit the code.
 Perfect for development of `micro-analytics`!

+## Built with

+- [`micro`](https://github.com/zeit/micro) to create the service.

+  `micro` is a lightweight wrapper around Nodes `http.Server` which makes it easy to write ultra-high performance, asynchronous microservices.
+Perfect for our use case!

+- [`flat-file-db`](https://github.com/mafintosh/flat-file-db) to store the data. (and [`promise`](https://github.com/then/promise) to promisify `flat-file-db`)

+  `flat-file-db` is a fast in-process flat file database that caches all data in memory and persists it to an open file using an append-only algorithm ensuring compact file sizes and strong consistency.
+By using the filesystem for storage setup is easy and backups are only a copy & paste away. (in case you need more advanced features of a real database, swapping out `flat-file-db` for a real db shouldn't take long)

 ## License